bmullan/ciab-remote-desktop/README.md

 If access to these Web Applications is desired there is a relatively easy configuration change which would enable such, so that users on the "internet" could access the Web Applications also while still being under the control/adminstration of the CIAB Administrator.

-To enable Internet access to any installed CIAB Web Applications the administrator has to issue two commands for each installed application.
+If the CIAB Admin desires to enable Internet access to any installed CIAB Web Applications the administrator has to issue two commands for each installed application.
 Both commands are related in that they will setup a *"chain" of Port Forwarding*.
 First from the internet into the ciab-guac container and then for that port into the LXD container of the target CIAB Web Application.

 Example for the Drupal CMS application lets say we want to use Port 8000 from the internet to access it.
 From the Host server we would first issue the following:
 > lxc config device add **ciab-guac** proxyport**8000** proxy listen=tcp:0.0.0.0:**8000** connect=tcp:127.0.0.1:**8000**